Abed221/Abed221/README.md

   * And also in love with the process of R&D in any tech field
 * :computer: I’m currently working on a satellite power system.
 * 🌱 I’m currently learning python, data analysis, and SQL.
-* :open_file_folder: Fun fact: I do play video games when I'm not being so serious.
+* :open_file_folder: I'm working my way through data science fields and experimenting alot